teedinmt/TwntyQstns/README.md

 ```
 ## Deployment
 ```
 See "Customize and Install" file.
-Basically, you will choose location for supporting files (database file and PDF fillable form), create a as a distributable jar file, and save it to the computers you plan to use.
-The program checks path to location of files, checks database when program starts.
+Basically, you will 1)choose location for supporting files (database file and PDF fillable form), 2)relink the Microsoft Access databases
+3)create a distributable jar file, and save it to the computers you plan to use.
+(The program checks path to location of files, checks database when program starts.)
 ```

 ## Tools used in this project: